Azure/AzureAD-App-Docs/articles/en-us/wandera/sso_configure.md

 To test the steps in this tutorial, you should follow these recommendations:

 - Do not use your production environment, unless it is necessary.
-- If you don't have an Azure AD trial environment, you can get one-month free trial [here](https://azure.microsoft.com/pricing/free-trial/).
+- If you don't have an Azure AD trial environment, you can get a [free account](https://azure.microsoft.com/free/).

 ### Configuring Wandera for single sign-on